Beshario/beshario.github.io/_posts/2018-1-13-WhereAmI.md

 ---
 layout: post
 title: Where Am I
-subtitle: Robotics Localization Project
+subtitle: Robot Localization with AMCL in ROS and Gazebo
 gh-repo: Beshario/Udacity-Robotics-Perception-Challenge/
 gh-badge: [star, fork, follow]
-# cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/WHEREAMI/3.png
-tags: [education, robotics, Udacity]
+tags: [robotics, localization, AMCL, ROS, Gazebo, education, Udacity]
 comments: true
 ---
-Two robots localizing itself in a know map using ROS and Gazebo

-### INTRODUCTION

-Two robots configurations were made to test against each other in localization and path planning.
-The circular robot is mine adn the rectangular robot model is provided by Udacity.
+Two robot configurations tested against each other for localization and path planning in a known map using ROS and Gazebo.
+The circular robot is a custom design; the rectangular model is provided by Udacity.

 <p align="center">
   <img src="/assets/img/WHEREAMI/circ robot model.png">